trefx/5s-crate/0.2-DRAFT/index.md

 }
 ```

-**Tip**: Implementations may need to inspect the FormalParameter of the Workflow Crate to propagate a human readable _name_ and _encodingFormat_ file format of the inputs and output.
+**Tip**: Implementations may need to inspect the `FormalParameter` of the referenced Workflow Crate to propagate a human readable _name_ and _encodingFormat_ file format of the inputs and output in this crate.

 #### Sensitive data

 Outputs MAY include references to sensitive data that is only accessible from within the TRE or through URIs that require authentication.
-The requirement for permission SHOULD be indicated by typing the data entity as a [DigitalDocument](https://schema.org/DigitalDocument) that use _hasDigitalDocumentPermission_ to reference the [DigitalDocumentPermission](http://schema.org/DigitalDocumentPermission) entity, typically assigning <code>[http://schema.org/ReadPermission](http://schema.org/ReadPermission) </code>with <em>grantee</em> to only to the <em>Responsible Project</em>.
+The requirement for permission SHOULD be indicated by typing the data entity as a [DigitalDocument](https://schema.org/DigitalDocument) that use `hasDigitalDocumentPermission` to reference the [DigitalDocumentPermission](http://schema.org/DigitalDocumentPermission) entity, typically assigning `http://schema.org/ReadPermission` with `grantee` to only to the _Responsible Project_.

 ```json